Dkghuser/Weather-App/README.md

 # Weather-App
-Weather App using HTML, CSS and JavaScript
+Weather App/website using HTML, CSS and JavaScript